The face of hunger in Venezuela

 That includes family pets, many of which are now starving because people can't afford to feed them.

-One of his photos showed an emaciated dog, which could only be fed once a day by his owners in the Alta Guajira region.
+One of his photos shows an emaciated dog, which could no longer be fed by his owners in the Alta Guajira region.
+They themselves could only afford to eat once a day.

 "When people eat meat nowadays in Venezuela, we're no longer talking about steaks or sirloin.
 People often have to eat the leftover bits ... what they used to feed to their animals."